shonebinu/penweave/README.md

 ### Important

+- REPLAN EVERYTHING.
+WIREFRAME AND DB BEFORE CODE
 - [ ] properly setup editor... preview is getting messed up...
-100vh preview??? what to do??? resize editor and preview???
+100vh preview??? what to do??? resize editor and preview??? when user changes height in css??? default height???
 - [ ] edit details and delete project in project pane

 ### Rest of the stuff